HomeKuts/server_template/README.md

-# The templete web service
+# The template web service